Minimal style is chic, timeless, and the most sought-after style in the fashion world when the details are right

-Simple accessories are your staples if you accessorize at all.
+Simple accessories are your staples, if you accessorize at all.
 For some minimal style classic women, any accessories can feel fussy, but for those who do wear them, you are more likely to choose stud earrings, delicate chain necklaces, and probably no bracelets unless you can find one that stays put on your arm.
 Instead of a bracelet, you might like a shiny metal watch that is fitted to your wrist so it never moves.

-You also like simple accessories you can sleep, shower, swim, and run in because the process of taking them on and off every day feels excessive.
+Because the process of taking them on and off every day feels fussy, you prefer simple accessories you can sleep, shower, swim, and run in.
 If you are married, you may even favor a plain, thin wedding band.
-Diamond stud earrings, a white gold chain with a small pendant that has significant meaning, a plain anniversary band, a watch are excellent everyday choices.
-You like shiny metals, nothing dull, etched, hammered or dingy.
+Diamond stud earrings, a delicate chain with a small pendant that has significant meaning, a plain anniversary band, and a watch are excellent everyday choices.
+The idea of a signature piece of jewelry is very appealing.
+Shiny metals, nothing dull, etched, hammered or dingy, are your favorites.
 You love sunglasses because they make you feel invisible and able to observe the world around you without having to acknowledge eye contact.

 classic Minimal style brands

 There are some brands that were made for you, and you tend to love the luxury brands because they represent what you are and what you value: timeless, quality, precise, bold, classic, stylish, exclusive.
 You can find those same qualities in less expensive brands as well.
 Ann Taylor, Clarks, Loft, Chanel, Banana Republic, Ralph Lauren, Chaps, White House Black Market, Burberry, Dana Buchman, New York & Company, The Limited, Sam Edelman, Sperry, French Connection, Lane Bryant, J. Crew, Talbots, Stuart Weitzman, Tommy Hilfiger, Vineyard Vines, J. Jill, Christopher and Banks, Boden, Charter Club, Liz Claiborne, Jones New York, La Coste, Coach, Worthington, Kendra Scott, Izod, Tiffany & Co., Sonoma, Louis Vuitton.

 wait a second, where is the personality?

-If you feel mostly classic, but want to add a little personality to it, I’ve written the other posts to share how to bring in a little something extra, Edgy Classic, which is my style, then Cute Classic, Soft Classic, Sporty Classic.
+If you feel mostly classic, but something is missing, I’ve written the other posts to share how to bring in a little something extra, Edgy Classic, which is my style, then Cute Classic, Soft Classic, and Sporty Classic.
 However, some women really, truly prefer a purely classic wardrobe.
-It feels true and correct for them.
-And even for these other classic style types, at their core, they are minimal classics, and this post is about how to find that foundation because, without it, the rest of it will feel like too much.
+It feels absolutely perfect for them.
+And if you like adding elements of these other Classic Style Twists, but at your core truly minimal classic, this post is about how to find that foundation because, without it, the rest of it will feel like too much.

 it's all about balance

 The trick is to pick and choose one or two small and simple details to add in, and it might only feel right on certain days.
-If it feels false or costumey or silly at all, you’ve gone too far with the extra details and you can take it off and see if you feel relief.
+If it feels false, costumey, or silly at all, you’ve gone too far with the extra details and you can take it off and see if you feel relief.
 You might be happiest in strict Minimal Style Classic, and that’s perfect for you.
-But be aware that you might want a little something extra sometimes.
+But be aware that you might want a little something else sometimes.